 4. Make reading fun!

 Another universally effective teaching strategy!
 Children learn best when they are having fun and feel confident.
-It's important to differentiate learning to read and reading for pleasure.
+It's important to differentiate between learning to read and reading for pleasure.

 Children spend hours at school developing their reading and writing skills and teachers do a fantastic job creating a safe, conducive learning environment where it's okay to make mistakes.
 To little people, school is their full-time job, their profession, their career.
-Reading at home should feel like vacation!
+Reading at home should feel like a vacation!

-If you're concerned with your child's progress, take mental notes during story time and record them as soon as possible.
+If you're concerned with your child's progress, take mental notes during storytime and record them as soon as possible.
 Reach out to your child's teachers in private for confirmation, support and recommendations.
 Be proactive and have your child's skills assessed by a professional.

 5. Use tech support!

 You know there's always an app for that.
 If you have an iPhone, download iSpeech, a text to speech app, or spend as few as 5 minutes a day practicing your French using Duolingo.